MfgOpen/industrial-learning-pathways/README.md

 good start.

 For each section, there is a corresponding playlist on our [YouTube channel](https://www.youtube.com/smevirtual).
+The videos in these playlists are kept in order so that beginners or other interested people can watch them from start-to-finish without having to jump around.

 As always, we are open to feedback (good or bad), feel free to file a [new issue](https://github.com/smevirtual/industry40_learning_pathway/issues/new) or reach out to the current Open Source Lead using the information below.